 How to Choose Arrows for Recurve Bow?

 The arrow spine refers to how weak or stiff the arrow is.
-The shows how much the arrow will flex before it bends.
-When it comes to the spine of the arrow, you need to understand that difference between static and dynamic spine.
+This shows how much the arrow will flex before it bends.
+When it comes to the spine of the arrow, you need to understand the difference between static and dynamic spine.

 The shorter the arrow, the stiffer it is going to be.
 This means that it will be harder to flex.
 The longer the arrow, the weaker the dynamic spine which will allow it to flex more.
 The length is measured from the beginning of the point to the nock groove.
 If your arrow is too long, you can always cut it to suit the size of your bow.

 The lighter the point, the stiffer is the effect on the dynamic spine.
 A heavy point will have a weak effect on the dynamic spine of the arrow.

 The arrow FOC or front of the center depends on the lightness of the point.
 The lighter the point, the lesser the FOC and this means that the arrow will be too stable.